decentraland/adr/content/ADR-131-chat-and-friends-protocol.md

 # Abstract

-Most communications between the Renderer and Kernel, use a JSON based mechanism that we want to replace with RPC and a protocol.
+Most communications between Renderer and Kernel use a JSON-based mechanism that we want to replace with RPC and a protocol.
-Chat and Friends features are using that mechanism and fixing or extending the functionality can be very hard to define and mantain.
+Chat and Friends features use that mechanism, and fixing or extending the functionality can be very hard to define and maintain.
-In this RFC, the interactions will be reviewed and a protocol for those features will be defined.
+In this RFC, the interactions will be reviewed, and a protocol for those features will be defined.

 # Need

-Nowadays, communication flows are very hard to document, fix, extend or even mantain.
-Changing a single field in a message can break the hole feature or the user session.
+Nowadays, communication flows are very hard to document, fix, extend, or even maintain.
+Changing a single field in a message can break the whole feature or the user session.
-Also, JSON based messages deserialization are creating objects that then would be deleted by the Garbage Collector, affecting Explorer stability when there are a lot of them.
+Also, JSON-based message deserialization creates objects that then would be deleted by the Garbage Collector, affecting Explorer stability when there are plenty of them.

 # Approach

-First of all, every feature flow should be identified in order to define the messages between Renderer and Kernel, then:
+First of all, every feature flow should be identified to define the messages between Renderer and Kernel, then:

-- Review messages that are not Request-Response based
+- Review messages that are not Request-Response based.
-- Add chat and friends definitions to Decentraland Protocol (@dcl/protocol)
+- Add chat and friends definitions to Decentraland Protocol (@dcl/protocol).
-- Implement RPC Server on Kernel
+- Implement RPC Server on Kernel.
-- Implement RPC Client on Renderer
+- Implement RPC Client on Renderer.

 ## API definitions

-Worth noting that real time updates like chat messages or friend requests would be streamed, instead of using a request-response calls.
+It's worth noting that real-time updates like chat messages or friend requests would be streamed, instead of using a request-response call.

 Work in progress: once the APIs are well defined, message definitions should be added.

 ### Chat API

-Currently Kernel is initializing chat & friends when renderer is loaded, this behaviour can be changed, by adding a request for the initialization.
+Currently, Kernel is initializing chat & friends when the renderer is loaded.
+This behavior can be changed by adding an initialization request.

 ```protobuf
 service ChatAPIService {